sam-m-ward/birdsnack/README.md

 1) SNooPy to apply K-corrections and Milky Way extinction corrections to SN Ia light curves.
 2) A 2D Gaussian process to interpolate rest-frame photometry to peak time
 3) A hierarchial Bayesian model to constrain population distributions in intrinsic and extrinsic components.

+Checkout out **demo_notebook.ipynb** for a quick introduction to how Bird-Snack works.

+See also **demo_sbc_ppc.ipynb** for introduction to simulating and fitting fake datasets with Bird-Snack.